http://glassdoor.com/slink.htm?key=vIOWD—30+ days ago

 It also makes Volkswagen Group of America a great place to work.

-President and CEO of Volkswagen Group of America
+CEO of the North America Region, Volkswagen and President and CEO of Volkswagen Group of America, Inc.

 President, Audi of America, Inc.

 Scott Keogh is President of Audi of America and heads all U.S. activities of the company as it continues to achieve unprecedented levels of sales growth, customer consideration, brand esteem and dealer-network development.
 Scott Keogh is President of Audi of America, Inc. since June 2012.
 He heads all U.S. activities of the company as it continues to achieve unprecedented levels of sales growth, customer consideration, brand esteem and dealer-network development.
 A veteran of Audi of America since 2006, Keogh has led the brand to continual new monthly sales records.

 He has overseen strategic forays into new vehicle segments in the American market and crucial product launches that have significantly broadened the Audi product line in the United States.
 Keogh has helped forge new marketing relationships for the brand.
 And he has made priorities of sharpening the Audi dealer network and of promoting the vast improvements in Audi product quality.